dbeley/rym-userscripts/README.md

 # rym-userscripts

-Helpful userscripts for rateyourmusic.com (RYM).
+Helpful userscripts for rateyourmusic.com (RYM) and streaming platform integration.

+Build a local database of your RYM ratings and display them directly on Spotify, YouTube Music, Deezer, and Navidrome.

 ## Getting started